+"Care about your shoes and they care about you" the saying goes.
 Meaning, your FLY LONDON shoes will feel most comfy on your feet when you give them a tiny bit of treatment too once a while.
-This shouldn't amount to effort though - a leisurely 20 second "friend treatment" every so often should do just fine.
-See below when you want to do more for your friends.
+This needn't amount to effort - a leisurely 20 second "friend treatment" every so often should do just fine.
+See below if you want to do more for your friends.

 Shoe Care the right way

 |If you, like 85% of the people (and myself too) wear off your heels unevenly, make sure to have them replaced regularly - before your spine discs get just as worn out too!
 Yes, I know what I am talking about here, but you can ask your physiotherapist if you need further confirmation: Every millimeter (you read that right) your heels are banked, your spine and spine discs unconsciously try to balance for.
 And sooner or later, you'll feel pain in your back.
 So don't let that happen.|